In addition, the Frosmo Platform assigns the visitor an identifier (local Frosmo ID), decile, and possible other

 In the Frosmo context, a comparison group refers to visitors who see the original content of a web page instead of modifications.
 The comparison group allows you to monitor modification performance as compared to your original content.

 The Frosmo Platform automatically divides all visitors entering a site into two groups (A and B).
-If the comparison group feature is enabled for a modification, 10% of the visitors (group b) will not see the modification.
+If the comparison group is enabled for a modification, 10% of visitors (group B) do not see the modification, while the remaining 90% of visitors do (group A).
+If the comparison group is disabled for a modification, all visitors see the modification (groups A + B).
 Once a visitor is included in the comparison group, that visitor will not see any modifications on the site that have the comparison group enabled.

 You enable the comparison group for a modification when creating the modification.
 If the comparison group is enabled, a tracking variation is automatically created for the modification.
 If the modification has been active (and therefore, statistics have already been created for the modification), you cannot remove the tracking variation.

 If you want to use the comparison group on your site, enable it for all modifications.
 This ensures that the modification statistics for your site remain consistent and valid.

 The Frosmo Platform automatically collects the following data about a visitor:

 In addition, visit data, such as visit dates and times, IP addresses, and page referrer information, is stored in server logs.
-For more information, see Data collected from websites.
+For more information, see Data collected from websites#Server logs.

 By default, the visit data is not combined with the visitor's local or global Frosmo ID.
 This means that you cannot identify a specific visitor based on the visit data.